tzler/server_side_psych/README.md

-### Welcome!
+# Welcome!

-This repo contains a step by step guide on how to setup and run behavioral experiments online.
-We start with some of the modern server-side tools some experimentalists might need (e.g. for hosting experiments on your own server, saving trial-by-trial data, enabling more sophisticated client-server interactions, etc.) and then integrate these tools with an online crowdsourcing tool we use in our lab.
+This repo is designed for people interested in better utilizing server-side programming tools to run behavioral experiments online.
+This material will be especially well suited for people familiar with client-side programming (e.g. you already are comfortable creating javascript-based experiments) but want to gentle introduction to server-side programming (e.g. server seteup, node.js, DNS Registrars, ets.).
+While there are lots of reasons this might be helpful, in our experience it's essential in order to:

+- Have more control over data collection--avoiding third parties entirely
+- Enable more sophisticated client-server and client-client interactions
+- Better redundancies to ensure workers are fairly compensated for their time

-### Infrastructure overview
+### Infrastructure/instructions overview

-1. **Server**: `node.js` runs on a digital ocean [droplet](https://www.digitalocean.com/docs/droplets/) for server-side processes
+In this folder the key instruction scripts are:

+- **`server_setup.md`**: instructions for setting up a Digital Ocean [Droplet](https://www.digitalocean.com/docs/droplets/) and configuring `node.js` to manage server-side processes
-2. **Database**: `mongoDB` us our server-side [databse](https://www.mongodb.com/what-is-mongodb)
+- **`mongo_setup.md`**: instructions for setting up `mongoDB` as our server-side [databse](https://www.mongodb.com/what-is-mongodb) and enabling the necessary protections
-3. **Experiment**: `javascript` based experiments, with `jsPsych` examples

-### Compatibility with online crowdsourcing tools

-Our lab uses `Amazon Mechanical Turk` (or "mturk") for crowdsourcing our experiments online.
-In order to make the server- and client-side infrastructure above mturk compatibile, we walk through setting up a Domain Name and routing traffic to that site to your droplet.
-Additionally, we've provided tools to submit experiments to mturk, bonus workers, and compensate workers who encountered an error during the experiment.
-There are alternatives to mturk--as well as [other mturk management tools](https://github.com/longouyang/nosub).
+- **`experiment_setup.md`**: contains a preconfigured `javascript` based experiment (implimented with `jsPsych`) which you can modify for your own needs
+- **`domain_setup.md`**: instructions to make the tools above compatible with a popular crowdsourcing tool, `Amazon's Mechanical Turk`, or "mturk"

+The steps above require purchasing a [Digital Ocean Droplet](https://www.digitalocean.com/products/linux-distribution/ubuntu/), which requires a monthly fee (starting at $5.00 a month).
+If you are a member of an academic institution, it may also be possible to use server resources available to students.
+(If you know of free server resources, please let us know!)
+All of the other tools and scripts should be open-source and feely available.